PX4/PX4-Autopilot/nuttx/configs/README.txt

 	STMicro STM3210E-EVAL development board based on the STMicro STM32F103ZET6 microcontroller (ARM Cortex-M3).
 This port uses the GNU Cortex-M3 toolchain.

+configs/stm32140g-eval
+	STMicro STM3210G-EVAL development board based on the STMicro STM32F103ZET6 microcontroller (ARM Cortex-M4 with FPU).
+This port uses a GNU Cortex-M4 toolchain (such as CodeSourcery).

 configs/sure-pic32mx
 	The "Advanced USB Storage Demo Board," Model DB-DP11215, from Sure